MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

    > Both *Stop and debug* and *Cancel* will terminate the associated process.
    >

-4. When the associated application terminates, the trace file will be closed and written out to disk.
+4. When the application being recorded terminates, the trace file will be closed and written out to disk.
 This is the case if your program crashes as well.

 5. When a trace file is opened, the debugger will automatically index the trace file.
 Indexing allows for more accurate and faster memory value look ups.
 This indexing process will take longer for larger trace files.